-Children's Health Profile III & Parasitology, Taking into account the age and developmental stage of the child, provides information on problems developed during the growth process, such as Iron deficiency (anemia), inflammatory and infectious processes, Infection caused by streptococcus and its complications, rheumatic diseases, gastrointestinal tract problems, fat and carbohydrate metabolism problems (diabetes), possible allergic reaction and other noteworthy conditions.
+Children's Health Profile III & Parasitology, Taking into account the age and developmental stage of the child, provides information on problems developed during the growth process, such as Iron deficiency (anemia), inflammatory and infectious processes, problems of the gastrointestinal tract, Possible allergic reaction and other noteworthy conditions.

 The test may be done as part of a routine check-up to detect problems or because the child is not feeling well.
 Red blood cell, white blood cell, and platelet levels can inform your doctor about possible problems such as anemia, infections, inflammation, and more.

 Red blood cells They contain hemoglobin, which carries oxygen to the tissues of the body and provides the red color of the blood.
 When the hemoglobin level is low, the baby may be pale and suffer from easy fatigue, his heart rate and respiratory rate may increase due to lack of oxygen.

 Platelets Form blood clots that help stop bleeding in the event of a vascular injury.
 When the platelet count is low, bleeding easily develops.
 A child with a low platelet count may easily develop bruises or often have nosebleeds.
 Blood in the stool and urine is less common.

 White blood cells

 Neutrophils Fight infections caused by fungi and bacteria.
 Neutropenia (reduction in quantity) can be caused by a tumor process or by diseases, disorders, or infections that damage the bone marrow.
 In addition, some medications or conditions can cause neutropenia.